anupthegit/RvtVa3c/README.md

-# RvtVa3c
+# Etude

-A Revit custom exporter add-in generating JSON output for the [vA3C](http://va3c.github.io) [three.js](http://threejs.org) AEC viewer.
+A Revit custom exporter add-in generating JSON output for the Allegro.

 ## Setup, Compilation and Installation

-RvtVa3c is a standard Revit add-in application.
+Etude is a standard Revit add-in application.

 It is installed in the standard manner, i.e., by copying two files to the standard Revit Add-Ins folder:

-- The .NET assembly DLL RvtVa3c.dll
+- The .NET assembly DLL Etude.dll
-- The add-in manifest RvtVa3c.addin
+- The add-in manifest Etude.addin

 In order to generate the DLL, you download and compile the Visual Studio solution:

-- Download or clone the [RvtVa3c GitHub repository](https://github.com/va3c/RvtVa3c).
+- Download or clone the [Etude GitHub repository](https://github.com/anupthegit/Etude).
-- Open the solution file RvtVa3c.sln in Visual Studio 2012 or later.
+- Open the solution file Etude.sln in Visual Studio 2012 or later.
 - Build the solution locally:
     - Add references to the Revit API assembly files RevitAPI.dll and RevitAPIUI.dll, located in your Revit installation directory, e.g.,